tristanpenman/valijson/README.md

 ## JSON References ##

-The library includes support for local JSON References, as well as remote JSON References when the appropriate callback functions are provided.
+The library includes support for local JSON References.
+Remote JSON References are supported only when the appropriate callback functions are provided.

-Two callback functions are required.
+Valijson's JSON Reference implementation requires that two callback functions are required.
 The first is expected to return a pointer to a newly fetched document.
 Valijson takes ownership of this pointer.
 The second callback function is used to release ownership of that pointer back to the application.
 Typically, this would immediately free the memory that was allocated for the document.

 ## Test Suite ##